rwblickhan/rwblickhan.org/Content/technicalresources.md

 ## iOS/Swift

-* [*Hacking with Swift*](https://www.hackingwithswift.com): Paul Hudon's site is the "user manual you didn't know you needed" for iOS programming.
+* [*Hacking with Swift*](https://www.hackingwithswift.com): Paul Hudson's site is the "user manual you didn't know you needed" for iOS programming.
 His ["100 Days of Swift"](https://www.hackingwithswift.com/100) and ["100 Days of SwiftUI"](https://www.hackingwithswift.com/100/swiftui) are both highly recommended for beginners.

 ## Tools